There are additional fees involved with TEFCA IAS in

 Initialize Fasten Stitch with the request_uri returned by the PAR response.

-Redeem the request_uri immediately after your backend creates it.
+request_uri immediately after your backend creates it.
 If the patient takes too long or refreshes the page, create a new PAR request and relaunch Stitch with the new value.

 5. Handle Completion Events

 Listen for the same Fasten Stitch events you use in other consent flows.
-Store the resulting org_connection_id and related metadata so your backend can request exports and support the patient later.
+Store the resultingorg_connection_id and related metadata so your backend can request exports and support the patient later.

 On-Demand Refresh

 Fasten calls the same registered Token Exchange endpoint whenever it requires a fresh CSP ID Token.
-Each request contains
+Each request contains a newly generated Fasten-signed client assertion with the originalpatient_id in sub.
+For an EHI Export or another

 background task, the assertion may also contain a task_id.